Homemade Peach Mango Sangria Skillet Pie.

 I love using my cast iron skillets for baking.
 The heat distribution is very even and it’s perfect for flaky pie crust.
 You can check out some of my other recipes using a CI Skillet.
 Did you know that Cast Iron Skillet Users have their own Facebook group?
 Seriously they do, and I’m a member.
 You should check it out, they are awesome folks.
 But I digress. 🙂

-All those yummy peaches, mangoes, strawberries and pineapple are so colorful and reminded me of summertime sangria.
+All those yummy peaches, mangoes, strawberries, and pineapple are so colorful and sweet, they reminded me of summertime sangria.
 Sangria is very popular these days and I know it’s a great summertime drink.
-Thing is, it’s only February right?
-Well the past few days we’ve had a February Thaw I guess, and when you live in winter climates, thoughts of spring are always on my mind.
-Besides, that darn groundhog promised us an early spring!
-Am I right?

-For this recipe I used my Grandma’s pie crust recipe and you can see it here.
-Homemade pie crust is the very best, and this recipe makes enough for 4 deep dish pies – so there is lots to freeze for the next time you want to bake a pie!
+For this recipe, I used my easy flaky pie crust recipe and you can see it here.
+Homemade pie crust is the very best, and this recipe makes enough for 4 deep dish pies – so there are lots to freeze for the next time you want to bake a pie!

-So enjoy the recipe, please be sure to give me your comments and especially if you make this deliciously sunny Homemade Peach Mango Sangria Skillet Pie.
+So enjoy the recipe, please be sure to give me your comments and especially if you make this deliciously sunny Homemade Peach Mango Pie.

-- 2 pkgs fresh frozen mixed fruit 600g or 14 oz each thawed and drained
+- 2 pkgs mixed fruit pkgs fresh frozen ,600g or 14 oz each thawed and drained

 - 1/2 cup sugar